Are you looking for information on HDB fire insurance?

 - Repair or dispose of faulty wiring and appliances

-Take, for example, a recent incident where a personal mobility device (PMD) exploded, sparking a fire that destroyed the owner’s flat and damaged two neighbouring units.
+In one incident, a personal mobility device (PMD) exploded, sparking a fire that destroyed the owner’s flat and damaged two neighbouring units.

 Now, what if you were one of those neighbours?
 What would you do then?